I Tried Selling Digital Products Without Paid Ads. Here’s What Actually Worked

 It’s simpler than you think to promote your digital products organically.
 You don’t need a huge following, and you don’t need to spend a dime on ads.
 What you need is a few free places to show up and one rule that keeps you from getting kicked out of them.

 This works on any platform as long as you’re consistent and persistent.
-Here are the five I’d use, and the way to use them so you build trust instead of getting flagged as a spammer.
+Here are the five I’d use, the way to use them so you build trust instead of getting flagged as a spammer, the profile-setup checklist for each, and real numbers showing what each platform pulls.

 What You’ll Walk Out With